Balkan Extended: Serbia – Croatia – Slovenia – Bosnia – Montenegro

-Opatija – Plitvice
+Rovinj – Opatija – Plitvice Lakes National Park

 Breakfast.
-Drive to Opatija, aristocratic town that is just 80 km away and so different for its history, architecture and atmosphere in comparison with the towns of Istrian Peninsula.
-Opatija has quite a picturesque surrounding.
-Rich history is visible on every edifice built in different architectural style – Renaissance, Venetian, Secession and Baroque.
-Enjoy the sights and discover pulse of Opatija with the panoramic sea-view, during a walk on famous Lungomare pedestrian zone.
-Free time for lunch in one of the restaurants nearby the sea.
-Drive towards Plitvice.
-In refreshing atmosphere of the hotel you might relax and enjoy the dinner in hotel restaurant or in nearby local restaurant.
+Drive to Opatija, an aristocratic town that is just 80 km away yet so different in its history, archiceture and atmosphere compared to other towns on the Istrian Peninsula.
+With its picturesque surroundings, Opatija’s rich history is visible in the buildings built in different architectural styles, including Renaissance, Venetian, Secession and Baroque.
+Enjoy the sights and feel the pulse of Opatija as you walk along the famous Lungomare promenade, complete with panoramic views of the sea.

-Plitvice – Šibenik – Split
+Plitvice Lakes National Park – Šibenik – Split